godaddy/gasket/packages/gasket-plugin-docsify/README.md

 }
 ```

-Now, when you run `npx gasket docs` in your app, a nice Docsify website will
+Now, when you run `npx gasket docs` in your app, a nice Docsify website will be
-be launched in your browser.
+launched in your browser.

 ## Options

 To be set in under `docsify` in the `gasket.config.js`.

 - `theme` - (string) Name of the theme.
-Default is `vue`.
-Can be set to name of
+Default is `styles/gasket.css`.
+Can be
-  [docsify themes], a URL, or CSS file.
+  set to name of [docsify themes], a URL, or CSS file.
 - `port` - (number) Port to serve the docs from.
 Default is `3000`.
 - `config` - (object) Any [Docsify config] properties, expect for functions
   types which are not currently supported.
+Default has `auth2top` and
-  Default has `auth2top` and `relativePath` set to `true`.
+  `relativePath` set to `true`, with `maxLevel` at `3`.
 - `stylesheets` (string[]) - Optional additional stylesheet URLs to load.
 - `scripts` (string[]) - Optional additional scripts files, which can include
   [docsify plugins].

 ### Example

-This example uses the `dark` theme, and enables the [Google Analytics plugin]
+This example uses the `dark` theme, and enables the [Google Analytics plugin] by
-by adding the script and config.
+adding the script and config.

 ```js
 // gasket.config.js